http-party/node-http-proxy/README.md

 *  **headers**: object with extra headers to be added to target requests.
 *  **proxyTimeout**: timeout (in millis) for outgoing proxy requests
 *  **timeout**: timeout (in millis) for incoming requests
+*  **selfHandleRequest** true/false, if set to true, none of the webOutgoing passes are called and its your responsibility ro appropriately return the response by listening and acting on the `proxyRes` event

 **NOTE:**
 `options.ws` and `options.ssl` are optional.